barebox/barebox/Documentation/user/security.rst

 often a public key (or its hash) that's programmed into one-time-programmable (OTP) eFuses while the board is still in the factory.

-The SoC's mask ROM (sometime called BootROM) will consult the eFuses and use them to verify the first stage bootloader image.
+The SoC's mask ROM (sometimes called BootROM) will consult the eFuses and use them to verify the first stage bootloader image.
 From there on, it's expected that every boot stage will only boot the next one after verification.